izamha/Room/README.md

-# Room - An Android Lightweight database \nThis simple project is an implementation of CRUD using Room. \nRoom as the official Android Documentations states, is a database layer on top of an SQLite database. \nRoom is also a replacement to SQLiteOpenHelper. \nCheers!
+# Room - An Android Lightweight database#
+This simple project is an implementation of CRUD using Room.
+Room as the official Android Documentations states, is a database layer on top of an SQLite database.
+Room is also a replacement to SQLiteOpenHelper.

+Cheers!